Attappadi taluk: Geology

-Gneisses are the predominant rocks in Attappady.
-All rock types of Attappady other than supracrustals could be categorized into seven broad types.
+Gneisses are the predominant rocks in Attappadi.
+All rock types of Attappadi other than supracrustals could be categorized into seven broad types.
 They are charnockite, hornblende gneiss, migmatitic amphibolite, quartz biotite gneiss, quartz-feldspathic gneiss, biotite granite gneiss, and pegmatite.
 Among the rock types charnockite, hornblende gneiss, migmatitic amphibolite, quartz biotite gneiss, quartz-feldspathic gneiss, and biotite granite gneiss have been identified that belong to the Peninsular Gneissic Complex.
-The granite and pegmatite of Attappady represent the post-kinematic intrusives.
+The granite and pegmatite of Attappadi represent the post-kinematic intrusives.
 Many dolerite dykes also have been reported in this area.
-The bands and layers of ultramafics and mafic rocks (Ultramafic and mafic rocks represented by meta pyroxenite, talc-tremolite-actinolite schist, and amphibolites) of varying dimensions, banded iron formation(BIF), sillimanite/kyanite bearing quartzite and fuchsite quartzite occurring within the Peninsular Gneissic Complex of Attappady area designated as Attappady Supracrustals.
-Remnants and enclaves of Attappady supracrustals occur within the gneisses.
+The bands and layers of ultramafics and mafic rocks (Ultramafic and mafic rocks represented by meta pyroxenite, talc-tremolite-actinolite schist, and amphibolites) of varying dimensions, banded iron formation(BIF), sillimanite/kyanite bearing quartzite and fuchsite quartzite occurring within the Peninsular Gneissic Complex of Attappadi area designated as Attappadi Supracrustals.
+Remnants and enclaves of Attappadi supracrustals occur within the gneisses.
 BIF is another important rock type occurring in close association with the meta pyroxenite and amphibolites.

-Attappady is unique in that a number of rock types varying in composition from ultramafic to metapelites occur as supracrustals.
+Attappadi is unique in that a number of rock types varying in composition from ultramafic to metapelites occur as supracrustals.
 The metapelites are of granulite facies and the ultramafics are of greenschist facies and the enclosing gneisses represent amphibolites facies.

 The area had undergone polyphase deformation.
 The planar S0 is defined by the layering within chromogenic precipitate (BIF).
 The earliest folds F1, apart from being tight and appressed occur in intrafamilial positions and also constitute the rootless folds.
 This folding has given rise to an axial planar penetrative foliation and is defined mainly by hornblende and to a lesser extent by chlorite and is co-parallel to the lithoboundaries identified as S0.
 S1 schistosity is defined by hornblende and chlorite, and this mineralogical association suggests that the deformation occurred under upper greenschist to lower amphibolite facies conditions.
 The subsequent F2 resulted in refolding of S1 and transposition of S1 subparallel to the F2 axial trace.
 The most prominent planar structures are the discrete mylonitic foliation S2 attributed to the regional NE-SW trending Bhavani shear.
 Mylonite development, biotitization, chlorination, and micro granulation are found associated with these surfaces.